Up-to-date information about the lab’s publications is also available via Google Scholar.

 Bakst, L. & McGuire, J.T.
 (2023).
 Experience-driven recalibration of learning from surprising events.
 Cognition, 232, 105343. doi:10.1016/j.cognition.2022.105343

-Different contexts favor different patterns of adaptive learning.
+Different environments favor different patterns of adaptive learning.
 A surprising event that in one context would accelerate belief updating might, in another context, be downweighted as a meaningless outlier.
 Here, we investigated whether people would spontaneously regulate the influence of surprise on learning in response to event-by-event experiential feedback.
-Across two experiments, we examined whether participants performing a perceptual judgment task under spatial uncertainty (n=29, n=63) adapted their patterns of predictive gaze according to the informativeness or uninformativeness of surprising events in their current environment.
+Across two experiments, we examined whether participants performing a perceptual judgment task under spatial uncertainty (n = 29, n = 63) adapted their patterns of predictive gaze according to the informativeness or uninformativeness of surprising events in their current environment.
 Uninstructed predictive eye movements exhibited a form of metalearning in which surprise came to modulate event-by-event learning rates in opposite directions across contexts.
 Participants later appropriately readjusted their patterns of adaptive learning when the statistics of the environment underwent an unsignaled reversal.
-Although significant adjustments occurred in both directions, performance was consistently superior in contexts in which surprising events reflected meaningful change, potentially reflecting a bias toward interpreting surprise as informative and/or difficulty ignoring salient outliers.
+Although significant adjustments occurred in both directions, performance was consistently superior in environments in which surprising events reflected meaningful change, potentially reflecting a bias towards interpreting surprise as informative and/or difficulty ignoring salient outliers.
 Our results provide evidence for spontaneous, context-appropriate recalibration of the role of surprise in adaptive learning.